 Opting to focus on one task at a time can benefit many aspects of our life, including the workplace.

 Take surgeons, for example.
-“People assume that a surgeon’s skill is primarily in the precision and steadiness of his or her hands.
+“People assume that a surgeon’s skill is primarily in the precision and steadiness of their hands.
 While there’s some truth to that, the true gift of a surgeon is the ability to single-mindedly focus on one person and complete a series of task over the course of many hours,” Dr. Kubu explains.

 But surgeons aren’t necessarily born with this ability to monotask.
 Rather, they develop and perfect it through hours of practice.
 And you can, too.